 The Central Contra Costa County region, commonly known as "Central County" includes Clayton, Concord, Lafayette, Martinez, Moraga, Orinda, Pleasant Hill and Walnut Creek.
-Central County offers a variety of living environments ranging from bucolic small town to historic to urban.
-The region also boasts some of Northern California's most desirable residential communities along with some of the top public schools in the state.
-Walnut Creek and Pleasant Hill offer excellent examples of transformed downtown centers and have become regional retail destinations.
+Central County offers a variety of living environments ranging from rural to urban.
+The area also boasts some of Northern California's most desirable residential communities along with some of the top public schools in the state.
+Walnut Creek and Pleasant Hill offer excellent examples of contemporary downtown centers and have become local retail destinations.
 The Lesher Center for the Arts is an arts destination with over 900 productions and events a year.
 Higher education institutions such as the Diablo Valley College and John F. Kennedy University and health care providers such as John Muir/Mt.
 Diablo Regional Medical Centers in Walnut Creek and Concord, Kaiser Hospital and clinics in Walnut Creek and Martinez, along with the Contra Costa Regional Medical Center and Veterans Administration Hospital in Martinez provide over 30,000 jobs in this region.
-Other important sectors include trade, transportation and utilities and professional and business services.
+Other significant industries in the area include trade, transportation and utilities, and professional and business services.
 Concord is home to an emerging biomedical industry cluster and Walnut Creek is the center of a large financial services group.
 Significant employers include: Diablo Valley College, Kaiser Foundation Hospitals, AT&T Services, Cellco Partnership, John Muir Health, California State Automobile Association, Frances Mary Accessories Inc., Bay Area News Group and Shell Martinez Refining Co.